Last reviewed January 2026

 - To encourage regular saving

-- To support members and the community with financial support and assistance
+- To provide financial support and assistance to members and the community

 How do credit unions work?